swhiteford/ReadMe_NewGame/README.md

 Tests:

 How to use: Step by step instructions.
+Rock, Paper Scissors is usually played by two people, and usually by hand.

 Contribute: